Info-Sync/InfoSync/README.md

 ```

 For the code, check out [here](https://github.com/Info-Sync/InfoSync/tree/main/scripts).
-Note : Wherever require consider year 2020 as the build date for the dataset.
+Note : Wherever require consider year End of year 2022 as the build date for the dataset.